 While this is not necessarily the case 100% of the time, we should be able to easily infer that the higher the grade of the beef, the higher the fat content, and the higher the calories.

 However, the amount of fat, or how much you trim, has no effect on the vitamin and mineral content of the beef.

 What do the Different Grades Mean for Your Steak or Brisket?

 Prime and Choice are on the higher end of the marbling and tenderness, so they tend to do pretty well with conventional cooking methods.
-The reverse sear is great for steaks, and low and slow smoking is great for brisket.
+The reverse sear is great for many steak cuts, and low and slow smoking is great for brisket.